Skip to Content

 The Inkey List 15% Vitamin C and EGF Brightening Serum

-The Inkey List 15% Vitamin C and EGF Brightening Serum is formulated with 15% Ascorbyl Glucoside, a vitamin C derivative.
+The Inkey List 15% Vitamin C and EGF Brightening Serum is formulated with 15% Ascorbyl Glucoside, a stable vitamin C derivative.

 Ascorbyl Glucoside converts to pure vitamin C in the skin, so it is less potent than pure vitamin C.